bhavya-choudhary-githost/beginner-projects/Frontend/js/js.md

 - `other`
     - template literals require backticks along with ${value}
     - 'typeof' is used to find variable type
-    - semicolon is used after every statement
+    - semicolon is after every statement optional to put yourself but recommended for clarity
     - const used instead of let for variables that dont change
     - .checked property